 Working principle – Electromagnetic Induction

-High quality insulated copper Inductors are used in wireless charging units for better efficiency and power transfer.
+High-quality insulated copper Inductors are used in wireless charging units for better efficiency and power transfer.

-Wireless charging system consists of two main units.
+The wireless charging system consists of two main units.

 1. Transmitter unit

 The transmitter unit is the base of the wireless charging device, which consists of a driver unit for power control and transmit coil (for electromagnetic induction).
 The driver unit will produce high-frequency pulses at below 300 KHz.
 These electrical pulses will be converted into magnetic energy and transfer it using transmit inductor (coil).